Chevron's profit drops on lower production, crude prices

 Globally, Chevron's production fell 2 percent to 2.59 million barrels of oil equivalent per day (boed).
 The average price Chevron received for its crude oil fell as well.

-The results stood in contrast to rivals Exxon Mobil Corp (XOM.N) and ConocoPhillips (COP.N), which on Thursday posted quarterly profits that beat Wall Street's expectations.
+The results stood in contrast to rivals Exxon Mobil Corp and ConocoPhillips, which on Thursday posted quarterly profits that beat Wall Street's expectations.
 Both companies produce more natural gas than Chevron inside the United States, and rebounding natural gas prices in the first quarter lifted their respective results.

 Chevron Chief Executive, John Watson attributed lower crude oil prices to "global economic factors" and pinned much of the drop in production on bad weather in Kazakhstan, where the company is the largest private oil producer and holds stakes in two oil fields.